The need for protection in the United States

 Grounded in the strengths and needs of local community partners, NP is building relationships with community members, leaders, and organizations to identify gaps and approach safety and security from a holistic perspective.
 Our work is informed by understanding what communities need to feel safe and secure—to feel affirmed and a sense of belonging— which includes and goes beyond physical safety.

 - Strengthening community protection capacities: We believe communities know best how to protect themselves, and have the right to exercise protection in the way that best suits them.
 We provide ongoing training, mentoring and support to communities who have invited us to support their safety work.
+For example, through the new Community Peacebuilders Program in North Minneapolis, we are building relationships to collectively address community conflict and violence in North Minneapolis, building towards a world where communities navigate conflicts without the threat of force and work together to address systemic violence.

 Many other organizations have requested our assistance with ongoing trainings and mentoring.
 We are fielding further requests here.